oVirt/ocp-on-ovirt/README.md

 # ocp-ci-tools
-this repo contains all the tools and automations for ocp-on-rhv CI.
+This repo contains all the engineering tools and useful bits related to ocp-on-rhv.